DataDog/documentation/content/en/serverless/installation/ruby.md

     - link errors of your Lambda functions to your source code
     - filter or scrub sensitive information from logs or traces

 <div class="alert alert-warning">Sending custom metrics instrumented with the Extension is not currently supported in the Ruby runtime.
-If you require custom metrics,see <a href="https://docs.datadoghq.com/serverless/guide/datadog_forwarder_ruby">instrumenting using the Datadog Forwarder</a> instead.</div>
+If you require custom metrics, see <a href="https://docs.datadoghq.com/serverless/guide/datadog_forwarder_ruby">instrumenting using the Datadog Forwarder</a> instead.</div>

 ## Further Reading